airshipit/shipyard/doc/source/API.rst

 ----------
 The Shipyard Action API is a resource that allows for creation, control and investigation of triggered workflows.
-These actions encapsulate a command interface for the Undercloud Platform.
+These actions encapsulate a command interface for the Airship Undercloud Platform.
 See :ref:`shipyard_action_commands` for supported actions

 /v1.0/actions
 ~~~~~~~~~~~~~